suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/Overview.md

 By implementing a robust log analytics and threat-hunting program, Contoso aims to proactively identify and mitigate threats, reduce the risk of security breaches, and maintain a strong security posture in an ever-evolving threat landscape.
 This approach will enable Contoso to stay ahead of potential threats and protect its digital assets effectively.

 ## Azure services and related products

+  - Log Analytics Workspace
+  - Microsoft Sentinel
+  - Threat Hunting

+## Solution Architecture

+## Lab Context

+In this Hands-on Lab, you will learn how to use Microsoft Sentinel to perform threat hunting by running queries to investigate your hypothesis.
+You will get Hands-on experience on Azure resources and how to use Microsoft Sentinel to detect the attacks.

+### Exercise 1: Deploying Azure Sentinel and Onboarding Cloud Resources and Servers

+In this exercise, you will deploy Log Analytics workspace and Microsoft Sentinel and also establish a connection between Windows and M365 data connectors to the Sentinel workspace.

+###  Exercise 2: Conducting log analytics and Threat Hunting

+In this exercise, you will define a Hypothesis in Microsoft Sentinel and will create Hunts to detect the Treats.